twinklegenon/CPE009_TEZ_Program/README.md

 # CPE009_TEZ_Program
+T. E. Z. Program: The Information Manager App
-Final Project for CPE 009 Python (This is a by group project)
+This is a final requirement for CPE 009 Python course (a by group project)